davidpablocohn/openrvdas-docs/_docs/controlling_loggers.md

 # The High-Order Bits

-The ``listen.py`` script, described in the [Introduction to listen.py doc](/listen_py/) will run a single logger defined either from command line parameters, or by loading a logger configuration file.
+The ``listen.py`` script, described on the page _[The Listener Script](/listen_py/)_ will run a single logger defined either from command line parameters, or by loading a logger configuration file.

-The ``logger_manager.py`` script takes a more complicated file (called a "cruise definition file") that consists not only of a list of named configurations, but also of "modes" such as "off", "in port" and "underway", specifying which configurations should be running in which mode.
+The ``logger_manager.py`` script takes a more complicated file (called a "cruise definition file") that consists not only of a list of named configurations, but also of "modes" such as `off`, `in port` and `underway`, specifying which configurations should be running in which mode.
 It supports an API that lets one control and monitor it from the command line or via a web interface.

   In the default installation, a logger manager and its companion, the cached data server, are run by the system's ``supervisor`` daemon.